 About the Data

 All data above are derived from JobsEQ, the Real-Time Intelligence online job ad data set, pulled from over 30,000 websites and updated daily.
 Historical volume is revised as additional data are made available and processed.
 Each week of ads is defined as new online ads that start between Sunday and the following Saturday, inclusive.
 All ad counts represent deduplicated figures.
-The relationship between ad counts and actual hires is described here.

 Many extraneous factors can affect short-term volume of online job postings.
 Thus, while the changes noted above should be watched over time to confirm the impacts, such a short-term snapshot can offer an early indication of labor market shifts, especially valuable in this time of unprecedented economic disruption.